rogelio2k/chef-cookbook-postgis2/README.md

 add-apt-repositories
 ------

-Add new repositories to get the (unofficial) packages for PostGIS 2
+Add new repositories to get the (official) packages for PostGIS 2.1

 create-db-template
 ------

-Creates a new database template as indicated on PostGIS 2 installation documentation
+Creates a new database template as indicated on PostGIS 2.1 installation documentation

 fix-locale